vedanshpandey397-lab/DSAI_Forge/README.md

 tup = tuple(num)
 print(type(tup))#changes list into tuple

-#tjis section is about dictionary
+#section 2: dictionary ,this section is about dictionary
-dict= {
+user_info= {
    "name": str(input("enter your name")),
    "age": int(input("enter your age")),
    "city": str(input("enter your city")),
 }

+for key, value in user_info.items():
-print(dict)#dictonory created and input taken from user
+    print(f"{key}:{value}")#dictonory created and input taken from user

-#this section is about if else logic
+#section 3: if-else logic, this section is about if else logic
 age= int(input("enter your age: "))#user input for age

 if(age<=18):
-    print("minor")#command to check
+    (print("minor"))#command to check
 elif(age>= 18 and age<=59):
-    print("adult")#command to check if 1st command isnt true elif(age>=60):
+    (print("adult"))#command to check if 1st command isnt true elif(age>=60):
-    print("senior citizen")#ommand to check if 2nd command isnt true
+    (print("senior citizen"))#ommand to check if 2nd command isnt true

 25/10/25
 "Day1- complete - python enviorment ready"
 I'll surely do it!!!

 26/10/25
-"day2- complete - "learned about interactive shell(REPL) anad how it differs from running scripts directly im on it!!!!
+"day2- complete - "learned about interactive shell(REPL) anad how it differs from running scripts directly im on it

+27/10/25
+"day3- data structures and conditional logic" idk it seems that its easy but its tough.